24 de Octubre 2019

 Human talent is the key factor that, in companies’ opinion, makes Colombia and Bogota stand out from other destinations when attracting FDI in the software and IT services industry.

-“When we arrived to Colombia, we were quite surprised by the high academic level, even higher than what we found in neighboring countries”, says Simón Lepas, regional director of Amaris Consulting.
+“When we arrived in Colombia, we were quite surprised by the high academic level, even higher than what we found in neighboring countries”, says Simón Lepas, regional director of Amaris Consulting.